tengrommel/GO_Cloud_Computing/Concurrency/Chapter3_Go'sConcurrency_Building_Blocks/note.md

 - Because we’re the one who decides when the channel gets closed, we remove the risk of panicing by closing a channel more than once.
 - We wield the type checker at compile time to prevent improper writes to our channel.

+As a consumer of a channel,I only have to worry about two things.

+- Knowing when a channel is closed.
+- Responsibly handling blocking for any reason.

+1. To address the first point we simply examine the second return value from the read operation, as discussed previously.
+2. The second point is much harder to define because it depends on your algorithm: you may want to time out, you may want to stop reading when someone tells you to, or you may just be content to block for the lifetime of the process.

+**The consumer function only has access to a read channel, and therefore only needs to know how it should handle blocking reads and channel closes.**

+## The select Statement
+> The select statement is the glue that binds channels together;

+It looks a bit like a switch block, doesn't it?
+> Just like a switch block, a select block encompasses a series of case statements that guard a series of statements; however, that’s where the similarities end.
+Unlike switch blocks, case statements in a select block aren’t tested sequentially, and execution won’t automatically fall through if none of the criteria are met.